 Your partner spends more time with other family members than you

 It’s not unusual to call or visit family members, but when it becomes an escapist behavior in which your partner interacts more with them than you, that’s a red flag.
 Breur explains that a host of assumptions enter the picture in this case, including the feeling that your partner is more comfortable talking for long periods of time about topics that should be reserved for the two of you.
 Similarly, your partner may opt to spend more time with your children or pet than you.
 The fix, Breur says, is to specifically convey to your partner how this makes you feel, while offering a compromise at the same time.
 For example, suggest that your partner still speak with their sibling, but tell them that talking for two hours daily is bothersome for you.
 Then, suggest reducing phone time and use the extra time to spend together.
-Here are 28 little things you can do today to make your marriage happier.
+If you do any of these things you might be showing these signs of a toxic relationship.

 Feel like you’d rather drag your nails on a chalkboard than hear your partner sneeze?
 If the sound of common habits, like a cough or sniffle start to irk you like no tomorrow, stress could be the culprit.
 Breur says that this is likely the stress you put on yourself manifesting in such a way that you become agitated with every little thing.
 She says to “be real about yourself” by assessing everything from whether you’re burning the candle at both ends at work to possible feelings that no one acknowledges your efforts.
 Next, ask your partner for help.
-After all, Breur explains, “Your partner is not a mind reader and needs to know your needs and even your life dreams."
-Consider this marriage advice from couples who have been together for more than 50 years.
+After all, Breur explains, “Your partner is not a mind reader and needs to know your needs and even your life dreams.”

 A couple of glasses of wine on occasion is one thing, but if you’ve started having that same amount of wine or hard alcohol on a daily basis, it could be indicative of an unhealthy stress management behavior.
 “Many couples excuse these behaviors when they are dating and then act surprised that the behavior continues into cohabitation or marriage,” Dr. Breur says.
 Alcohol abuse is mentally and physically destructive to the relationship, not to mention the person doing the drinking.
 Breur advises you to cut back on drinking or, if necessary, considering seeking out a support group or talking to your doctor.
+Consider this marriage advice from couples who have been together for more than 50 years.